BiCurNet: Pre-Movement EEG based Neural Decoder for Biceps Curl Trajectory Estimation: Results and Discussion

 \subsection{Regression metric}

-In this work, time lagged and windowed EEG signals are used to estimate the motion trajectory in advance.
+This work uses time-lagged and windowed EEG signals to estimate the motion trajectory in advance.
 In particular, the EEG data preceding the motion by different time lags ($8$-$240$ ms) is used to train, test, and validate the proposed network.
 Additionally, the performance is evaluated with varying EEG window sizes ($320$-$1600$ ms).
 A $95\%$ overlap between adjacent windows is considered.
-Pearson correlation coefficient (PCC) is utilized for analysing the performance of the proposed network w.r.t. upper limb motion trajectory estimation.
-PCC between true/measured ($A$) and predicted/estimated ($P$) trajectory signal with $N$ samples is given as